marijnh/Eloquent-JavaScript/19_paint.md

 small applications like the one in this chapter, that may not be a problem.
 For bigger projects it can turn into a real nightmare.

-So to avoid this nightmare on principle, we're going to be very strict about _((data flow))_.
+To avoid this nightmare on principle, we're going to be very strict about _((data flow))_.
 There is a state, and the interface is drawn based on that state.
 An interface component may respond to user actions by updating the state, at which point the components get a